Mahadev Katulkar: 2014 Chhattisgarh Sterilisation Deaths Case

 He then presided over the 2014 Chhattisgarh Sterilization Deaths Case.
 The case covered the deaths of 15 women as a result because of botched sterilization procedures.
 He sentenced the Dr. R.K.
-Gupta, accused of performing the operations, to jail without bail, saying, "operations were carried out in an unruly manner, violating all guidelines and norms at a high speed for merely meeting out targets with unsuitable and contaminated instruments in unhygienic atmosphere despite of knowledge of the fact that it may cause death of patients.
+Gupta, accused of performing the operations, to jail without bail, saying, "operations were carried out in an unruly manner, violating all guidelines and norms at a high speed for merely meeting out targets with unsuitable and contaminated instruments in unhygienic atmosphere despite knowledge that it may cause death of patients.
 In the manner operations were conducted more like animals being slaughtered in slaughter house without the least respect to human lives.
 Thus, intent of operations were not treatment and an action in good faith, rather merely meeting out targets and forming records."
 Katulkar further observed that, "poor people are not experimental apparatus for doctors rather they are as human as any rich man and their lives are equally precious...The incident had not only claimed lives of women, but also ruined several families and most importantly had deprived infants of their mothers".
 He also rejected a bail plea from drug manufacturers.
 Later, the Supreme Court of India also denied bail to drug manufacturers.